 B) Do A Google Search And Find The Correct One (Or Email the Manufacturer)

 Another way to find the proper whammy bar for your guitar is to simply buy the correct one.
-You should be able to easily find the proper whammy bar on Amazon, Thomann, or your local music store (Amazon/Thomann).
+You should be able to easily find the proper whammy bar on Amazon, Thomann, or your local music store.
+My product page has the links.

-As far as I can tell, it appears that Amazon has the best selection of whammy bars because they have many different brands and sizes – in millimeters and inches as well.
+As far as I can tell, it appears that Amazon has the best selection of whammy bars because they have many different brands and sizes – in millimetres and inches as well.

-The nice thing about whammy and tremolo arms is they’re dirt cheap, so buying 2-3 at a time of different sizes wouldn’t be the worst idea in the world.
+The nice thing about Whammy and tremolo arms is they’re dirt cheap, so buying 2 or 3 at a time of different sizes wouldn’t be the worst idea in the world.
 I would recommend buying a 5mm and 6mm bar, as these appear to be the most common.

 So what if you don’t want to spend any money on a new tremolo arm, or maybe your music store is on holiday?
 If your bar is too loose inside of your tremolo system, a common solution is to use PTFE tape which I’ll show you how to use now.